 The Model Explorer window has three tabs - Attribute tab, Operation tab, and Command Center tab.
 The Attribute tab shows all input and output information for the active element.
 The top of the Attribute tab also contains some commands about scenarios and output sources, and a number of toolbars for the active element.
 The Operation tab shows a tree of different object types and a toolbar on the top.
-The Command Center tab includes all available commands within InfoWater Pro, where the user can launch from.
+The Command Center tab includes all available commands within InfoWater Pro, where you can launch from.

-Scenario Explorer and Current Scenario - Contains the toolbar button to access the Scenario Explorer and displays the pull down menu to select the current active scenario.
+Scenario Explorer and Current Scenario - Contains the Toolbar button to access the Scenario Explorer and displays the pull-down menu to select the current active scenario.

-Run Manager and Current Output - Contains the toolbar button to access the Run Manager and displays the pull down menu to access the current available output and the refresh selector.
+Run Manager and Current Output - Contains the Toolbar button to access the Run Manager and displays the pull-down menu to access the current available output and the refresh selector.
 Check the box to refresh the current output.